SPINA-GR: Scientific implications and other uses

+SPINA-GR significantly correlates with biomarkers for the allostatic load.
+The direction is negative, i. e., higher allostatic load is associated with lower insulin sensitivity.

 Together with the secretory capacity of pancreatic beta cells (SPINA-GBeta), SPINA-GR provides the foundation for the definition of a fasting based disposition index of insulin-glucose homeostasis (SPINA-DI).

 In combination with SPINA-GBeta and whole-exome sequencing, calculating SPINA-GR helped to identify a new form of monogenetic diabetes (MODY) that is characterised by primary insulin resistance and results from a missense variant of the type 2 ryanodine receptor (RyR2) gene (p.N2291D).

 Pathophysiological implications

 In lean subjects it is significantly higher than in a population with obese persons.
 In several populations, SPINA-GR correlated with the area under the glucose curve and 2-hour concentrations of glucose, insulin and proinsulin in oral glucose tolerance testing, concentrations of free fatty acids, ghrelin and adiponectin, and the HbA1c fraction.

+SPINA-GR declines with increasing adherence to mediterranean diet, which may be explained by increased use of other macronutrients for energy production.
+In mice, SPINA-GR is reduced after they were fed a high-fat diet for one and three weeks.

 In hidradenitis suppurativa, an inflammatory skin disease, SPINA-GR is reduced.
 If this state is uncompensated by increased beta-cell function the static disposition index (SPINA-DI) is reduced, resulting in the onset of diabetes mellitus.